whosonfirst-data/whosonfirst-external-foursquare-venue-us/README.md

 $> pt2f -latitude 37.749129750195024 -longitude -122.42012729046951 | show -
 ```

-Shows us the the Foursquare coordinate data for that venue is incorrect:
+Shows us the the Foursquare coordinate data for that venue is incorrect and off by nine blocks from the address they've recorded (which is correct):

 ![](docs/images/foursquare-wof-handroll.png)